 Although children are open to exploring new styles of learning, adults have stringent requirements.
 As adults, we prefer learning in a certain way irrespective of how conducive it might be for our needs.

-To overcome our learning behavior and to retain the information learned, it is necessary to try varied learning styles and analyze what works best for ourselves.
+To overcome our learning behavior and retain the information learned, it is necessary to try varied learning styles and analyze what works best for ourselves.

-Adults Are Sensitive Towards Failures
+Adults Are Sensitive Toward Failures

 To stay interested in the learning process, try to build the information on small pieces and gradually support it with extra learning.

-Adults Learning Habits Are Inspired by Their Immediate Relevance
+Adult Learning Habits Are Inspired by Their Immediate Relevance

-Children engage in education with the sole motive of learning things, the implementation comes after.
+Children engage in education with the sole motive of learning things, and the implementation comes after.
 A fifth-grader who has not decided their career path won’t know that their biology lessons will play an important role in his career as a doctor.

 1. Make the Best Use of Technology

 Adults like learning on their own.
 Thus, making the right use of technology could be your best bet here.
-Choose to learn in a format which is easy to navigate, doesn’t provide redundant information, and encourages you to learn more.
+Choose to learn in a format that is easy to navigate, doesn’t provide redundant information, and encourages you to learn more.

 2. Choose Visual-Based Learning

-However, striking the right balance is of the key here.
+However, striking the right balance is the key here.
 Too many visuals can prove to be overwhelming and might also hamper your learning experience.

 3. Use Audio

-If you have encountered a complex issue, and are finding it tough to learn and grasp its concepts, making use of audio descriptions can help.
+If you have encountered a complex issue and are finding it tough to learn and grasp its concepts, making use of audio descriptions can help.